Whiteknight/whiteknight.github.com/drafts/parrot_in_parrot.md

 Rakudo, we would only need to make a relatively small number of changes to the logic above (Load in the Rakudo library, register the Rakudo compiler instead of the PIR compiler, etc).

+We actually gain a large amount from this kind of technique.